alaneta66/onlyfans-auto-script/README.md

 1. find the onlyfans register api url
 2. find the onlyfans reCaptcha websiteKey and reCaptcha version
-   - get the [NextCaptcha](https://dashboard.nextcaptcha.com/) clientKey and set as environment variables
+   - get the [NextCaptcha](https://dashboard.nextcaptcha.com/) clientKey and set as environment variables `NEXTCAPTCHA_KEY`
 4. interceptedRequest the request
 5. replace the reCAPTCHA token
 6. send the request